ytatus94/Online_courses_Codecademy/SQL/SQL_exercise_03.md

       d.DeptName = 'Hardware'
 ```

 * Find the total number of departments this company has.
-Your query should return the calculated field and name it as 'Total Number of Departments'
+Your query should return the calculated field and name it as '**Total Number of Departments**'

 ```SQL
 SELECT COUNT(DeptID) AS 'Total Number of Departments'